Josh-Cox/Arcade-Game-Website/README.md

 # Arcade-Game-Website

-A webserver hosting a tetris game with register, login and logout functions.
+An Apache web server hosting a tetris game with an SQL Database to contain user login information and game results.

+---

+## **Included Functionality**
+- Register Users
+- Login/Logout Users
+- Save and display user highscores
+- Play Tetris

 ---